top of page

 Executive Contributor Karmen Fairall

-Late one night this week, feeling overwhelmed and trying to make sense of it all, I found myself typing into ChatGPT, “Do I have ADHD?”
+Late one night this week, feeling overwhelmed and trying to make sense of it all, I found myself typing a question into ChatGPT that felt heavier than I expected: What’s wrong with me?
 The response that came back surprised me, and yet, in hindsight, it really shouldn’t have.
 Rather than jumping to conclusions, it gently asked why I was asking.
 Then it reflected something back to me that felt uncomfortably accurate.

 Elderly couple on a sofa reviewing documents and counting money, neutral expression.
 Colorful geometric wall and plants in background.